okuvshynov/vimqq/README.md

 In both situations we queried fresh server instance with no cache.
 As you can see, in warmup case we start seeing output right away, while for no-warmup case we have to wait for 5-10 seconds which is annoying and can result in losing focus.

-### Running local models

-All the numbers below are for running llama70b 3.1 instruct, quantized to 8 bit on M2 Ultra.

-1. Stream output.
-The output here is primary for human consumption, no tool interactions yet.
-Therefore, if we keep up with human reading speed, it is good enough, we don't need 1000 t/s.
-For the configuration above I was getting ~8-9 t/s which seems reasonable.
-2. Warmup queries.
-Processing the prompt with large context becomes slow.
-To overcome that, we can send a warmup query with the context before user started typing the question.
-This way we can amortize context processing cost and reduce time to first token significantly
-3. chat forking.
-This is another way to utilize context cache efficiently.

-Any serverside performance improvements (e.g. speculative decoding) should be incremental to this.

 ### Cost of remote API.

 Claude API is stateless.
 Internally they might (and should) make some caching/best effort stickiness, but from the outside each API call is getting charged as if it is evaluated from scratch.
 This means, for a long conversation you get O(N^2) cost.
 For example, if you started with a large context for your project (say, 20k tokens) and had a discussion for 20 rounds, you'll get charged for 400k tokens input.
 It is still pretty cheap for current sonnet 3.5 model, ~$1.2, but: